Angels (Neon Genesis Evangelion): Adam

 Critic Marc MacWilliams noted Evangelions Adam is portrayed as a giant being of light "as portrayed again in Kabbalistic texts before his Fall".
+Scholar Gavin McDowell similarly noted that biblical Adam is said to have first existed in "a gigantic, luminous, quasi-divine state", which he loses at the moment of his sin.
 Academic Fabio Bartoli likened Adam's role to the Kabbalistic concept of Adam Kadmon; in Hermetic terminology, Adam Kadmon refers to humanity in a state of mental and spiritual perfection.
-He is also described in Kabballah as an androgynous being.
+He is also described in Kabbalah as an androgynous being.
 In the twenty-fourth episode of the series, Kaworu Nagisa describes Adam as the "mother" of all Angels.
-Carl Gustav Horn similarly noted; "the Kabbalistic view is that all other creatures without exception – even the angels and archangels – are based on Adam (Kadamon) but were left incomplete: only Adam (of Genesis) was a complete image of the Divine".
+Carl Gustav Horn similarly noted, "the Kabbalistic view is that all other creatures without exception – even the angels and archangels – are based on Adam (Kadamon) but were left incomplete: only Adam (of Genesis) was a complete image of the Divine".
 A being named Adam was also introduced by Gainax in the series Nadia.
+In one of Mitsuo Iso's proposals, Adam would have been discovered by the Essenes, a Jewish sect particularly scrupulous about excrements, known for having their latrines kilometers away from Qumran; from Adam's excrement would have been born a man later known as John (ヨハネ, Yohane).